lmiori92/Car-CAN-Message-DB/Opel/Astra/H/MS-CAN/Display.md

 2-bytes: display command and / or addressing.
 TODO: write here what has been found

+0x4000 / 0xC000: maybe related to the time it stays on the screen as well ??

+0x5000: used to change / address status labels (e.g. RDS, TP, REG...)

 1-byte: length of the display packet i.e. the data that comes after.

 1-byte: 0x03 ? changing it seems not affecting the functionality? needs testing. datatype is a good assumption, check.